cgarcia2097/8-Pack/README.md

 # 8-Pack
-Inspired by di0ib's Six Pack design, this keypad project is intended for me on learning how to use PCB software by extending his current design.
+Inspired by di0ib's Six Pack design, this keypad project is intended for me on learning how to use PCB software by extending his  design to 8 keys.
 Mishaps, snafus and foobars expected and incoming.

 # Some info
 - Key Unit Size: 19 mm